MarcosMJD/ghcn-d/README.md

 ### Technologies
 - Cloud: GCP
 - Infrastructure as code (IaC): Terraform
-- Workflow orchestration: Airflow (ingestion pipeline)
+- Workflow orchestration: Airflow (ingestion pipeline and transformation pipeline)
 - Data Wareshouse: BigQuery
 - Data Lake: GCS
-- Batch processing/Transformations: dbt (transformation pipeline)
+- Batch processing/Transformations: dbt cloud (transformation pipeline)
 - Stream processing: None
 - Dashboard: Google Data Studio

 ### Solution

-Note: Although it is possible to orchestrate dbt cloud job with airflow, this requires upgrade the account to use dbt API, having some cost.
-To avoid any cost, transformation pipeline is orchestrated as a job in dbt cloud.

 In order to save space and costs, the range of years to be processed can be configured.
 See [Run pipelines](#run-pipelines).

 - Infraestructure as code: Use Terraform to create a bucket GCS and dataset in BQ
   - ghcdn_raw bucket to store parquet files.
   - dhcdn dataset for the ingestion into BigQuery.
-  - dbt_xxxx dataset for dbt development environment.
+  - dbt_xxxx dataset for dbt cloud development environment.
-  - production dataset for dbt production environment.
+  - production dataset for dbt cloud production environment.

-- Orchestration: Use Airflow to orchestrate data ingestion.
-Use dbt job to orchestrate transformation pipeline.
+- Orchestration: Use Airflow to orchestrate data ingestion and transformation (dbt) pipelines.
+Orchestration of dbt cloud job with airflow requires access to API (either trial or team or enterprise plans).
+If you do not have access to API, it is possible ro run dbt cloud job manually.

 - Data ingestion: Use Airflow to get data from AWS bucket to CGS and then to BigQuery:
-  - Dag aws_gcs_other_datasets_dag to ingest stations and countries data only once.
+  - Dag `aws_gcs_other_datasets_dag` to ingest stations and countries data only once.
     - stations and countries are txt files, so need to be transformed to csv and then to parquet files.
-  - Dag aws_gcs_past_years_dag to ingest observations from last years (until 2021) on a yearly basis with catchup.
+  - Dag `aws_gcs_past_years_dag` to ingest observations from last years (until 2021) on a yearly basis with catchup.
     - This dag can be run only one, since these observations will likely not change anymore.
-  - Dag aws_gcs_current_year_dag to ingest observations from current year on a daily basis (catchup of only one day):
+  - Dag `aws_gcs_current_year_dag` to ingest observations from current year on a daily basis (catchup of only one day):
     To accelerate queries and data processing, each table of year (with observations) has been partitioned by date of observation and clustered by station.
     Original date type integer from parquet file schema is transformed to date type when generating BigQuery table in order to be able to partition by time.

-- Transformations: Use dbt to perform unions, joins and aggregations on BQ.
+- Transformations: Use dbt cloud to perform unions, joins and aggregations on BQ.
   - Staging (materialized=view):
     - Stations and countries: Create staged model from stations and countries tables in Big Query.
     - The output will be `stg_stations` and `stg_countries` models.